 Q: Where can I find training resources for ERM?

-A: Visit er.inprs.in.gov.
+A: Visit the ERM page and look for the options under Training Materials.
 There, you will find a variety of training materials – from handbooks, to quick reference guides, to computer-based training.
-In addition, we are offering webinars and hands-on workshops to make sure employers are prepared for ERM go-live.

 Q: When will I receive my temporary password for ERM?